ricardosillercardenas/ricardo_siller_da_projects/README.md

 8.- Byte and Brew: A robot-operated café in Los Angeles.
 To ensure the success and sustainability of this ambitious project, as a data analyst, I study the types of establishments, chain versus independent restaurants, and successful characteristics.
 This analysis will guide strategic decisions and help us present Byte and Brew as a promising and innovative business opportunity.

+9.- Taste Treasures: Here I'm collaborating with a startup focused on selling food products online.
+The objective is to analyze user behavior within their app to optimize the shopping experience and boost conversions.
+The analysis includes examining the sales funnel to identify where users drop off and conducting an A/A/B test to evaluate the impact of a new font design on user engagement.
+Using a dataset that logs user actions, the goal is to provide data-driven insights to enhance the app's quality and user experience, leading to informed decisions for future development.

 More projects coming soon.